Information for parents

 Whooping cough (pertussis)

-If treatment begins early in the course of the disease, the child is usually not contagious five days after treatment begins, but the child should be kept home until then.
+If treatment with antibiotics begins early in the course of the disease, the child is usually not contagious in the first five days after treatment begins, but the child should be kept home until then.
 If treatment begins later in the disease, they will be significantly less contagious, and may return to childcare the day after treatment began, or if it was considered too late to begin treatment.